ethereumclassic/ethereumclassic.github.io/content/blog/2022-10-07-twitter-tebacle/index.en.md

 ## What's Next?

 As of writing the outcome is unknown.
-The best case scenario is that the `Ergo_Platform` is returned, renamed to `eth_classic`, and reveified under the control of ETC Coop.
+The best case scenario is that the `Ergo_Platform` is returned, renamed to `eth_classic`, and verified under the control of ETC Coop.

 We hope that Twitter Support are able to assist to rectify this action, which appears to contravene Twitter's Terms of Service.